Homa ya uti wa mgongo isiyo ya Kuambukiza

 The sample of cerebrospinal fluid is sent to a laboratory to be examined and analyzed.
 Sugar and protein levels and the number and type of white blood cells in the fluid are determined.
 The fluid is cultured to check for bacteria and thus rule out or confirm bacterial meningitis.
 Noninfectious meningitis is possible when the fluid contains excess white blood cells (indicating inflammation) and does not contain any bacteria that could be the cause.
 Then other tests are done to identify infectious organisms other than bacteria, such as viruses and fungi in the cerebrospinal fluid.

-Noninfectious meningitis is likely if people have a disorder or take a drug that can cause meningitis and the person's symptoms and test results do not suggest that the cause is an infection.
+Noninfectious meningitis is likely if people have a disorder or take a medication that can cause meningitis and the person's symptoms and test results do not suggest that the cause is an infection.

 Matibabu ya Homa ya uti wa mgongo isiyo ya Kuambukiza